carla-simulator/carla/Docs/build_linux_ue5.md

 bash -x  CarlaSetup.sh
 ```

-The Setup.sh script installs all the required packages, including Cmake, debian packages, Python packages and Unreal Engine 5.3.
-It also downloads the CARLA content and builds CARLA.
-Set's up environment variables.
+The Setup.sh script installs all the required packages, including Cmake, debian packages, Python packages and Unreal Engine 5.3 and sets up the necessary environment variables.
+It also downloads the CARLA content, builds CARLA then launches the editor.

-Once this is complete, the script will launch the CARLA Unreal Engine 5 editor. **Note: This script can therefore take a long time to complete.
-It should only be run once**
+Once this is complete, the script will launch the CARLA Unreal Engine 5 editor. **Note: This script can therefore take a long time to complete.**

+The setup script should only be run the first time that you set up the build.
+Subsequently, when rebuilding, you should use the commands in the following section.

 !!! note
         * This version of CARLA requires the **CARLA fork of Unreal Engine 5.3**.
 You need to link your GitHub account to Epic Games in order to gain permission to clone the UE repository.
 If you have not already linked your accounts, follow [this guide](https://www.unrealengine.com/en-US/ue4-on-github)